niwa99/Tower-Defense/documents/Testplan.md

 ### 7.4 Incident Logs and Change Requests

-In the GitHub-CI summaries, a log of all incidents is automatically generated.
+In the TravisCI summaries, each build is automatically logged in detail.

 ### 7.5 Smoke Test Suite and Supporting Test Scripts